 As I’m trying to avoid adding milk to it (though I have found an alternative that I like, but it’s not cheap so why use up more than I need to?!)
 I have been getting into loose leaf tea.
 I have bought myself a new little teapot with an infuser, which makes me 2 cups and is more of a treat than yet another glass of water.
 It’s cute, isn’t it?

 So far, I have tried rooibos tea, but I wasn’t too sure of that one.
 I’m not sure whether I made it too strong or whether it’s just an acquired taste?
 Maybe better with a little honey?
 Tell me, please, rooibos drinkers, as I know it’s supposed to be really good for you so I’d like to keep drinking it.
 And there’s also the fact that I’ve bought a big bag of it!

 Last week I ordered the Ultimate Tea Sippers Collection from Crumpets and Coffee which is proving to be very nice.
 I think Raging Berry is my favourite, though it’s tricky to choose just one.
 They’re all fruity flavours, which I like, and they infuse well with my lovely little teapot.

 I know people say green tea’s really good for you, but I think I’d need to have it with a mint or lemon or something similar.
 I do really like peppermint and spearmint teas, so I might go for minty green tea next.

 Now that I am all set with my teapot (yes, I accept that it’s weird that I love it so much) and a few teas to keep me going, I’d love to hear your loose leaf tea recommendations, please.
 Are you much of a tea drinker?

-Disclosure: This post contains an Amazon affiliate link
+Disclosure: This post contains an affiliate link & sponsored link